emmasteinson/qbb2022-answers/week1-homework/README.md

 ```
 less -S out.report
 ```

+There is one insertion and two deletions in the assembly.
-Looked at insertions column said there were 2 for reference and 1 for qry.
+I looked at the insertions column which said there were 2 for reference and 1 for qry.
 Insertions in the reference are really deletions in the assemby (two places with base pairs that are in the reference that are not found in the assembly).
-There is one insertion and two deletions in the assembly. **maybe change this wording

 Question 4.1.
 What is the position of the insertion in your assembly?
 Provide the corresponding position in the reference.